Skip to content

 Is It Hard to Get Into Trine University?
 Acceptance Rate & Requirements

-As a private institution in Angola, Indiana, Trine University keeps admissions accessible, extending offers to roughly 85% of those who apply.
+As a private institution in Angola, Indiana, Trine University admits most of the students who apply; the acceptance rate is roughly 85%.
 Admitted students typically arrive with a mid-range ACT score around 25.
-The school reports a graduation rate of roughly 66%.
+The graduation rate is roughly 66%.

 Can I Afford It?